TEF-Health/CONFIDENTIAL_Odoo-Documentation/docs/service-provider.md

 !!! tip "Key Aspects"
     - **Service Providers** offer services to SMEs via the **Service Catalogue**.
     - SMEs apply for discounts using the **Applicant** role.
+    - Service Providers must agree to offer their Services in particular TEF-Health Calls.
     - **Reviewers** evaluate each application and provide a score.
     - Once approved by the **Coordinator**, Service Providers initiate contracting by creating an **Offer**.
     - A **Chatter** interface enables contract negotiation and communication.